Spirometry Interpretation: Flow-Volume Loop

 is concave, FEF25-75 too low, FVC normal

 The air in the large airways usually can be expired without problems, so PEF may be normal.

 When all the air is expired from the large airways, air from the smaller airways will be expired.
 With obstructive lung disease, these airways are partially blocked, so the air will come out slower (you can simulate this by blowing out through a straw!).

 This will result in a lower flow and a (more or less) sharp fall in the flow-volume .

 FEV1 and FEF25-75 will be too low.

 Typically the patient will have a normal FVC at the early stages of his condition.

 The FET (Forced Expiratory Time) will be higher due to the lower flow but equal volume.

-A Tiffeneau index (FEV1/FVC x 100) of less than 70% is very suggestive for obstructive lung disease.
+Historically a Tiffeneau index (FEV1/FVC x 100) less than 70% was considered to be very suggestive for obstructive lung disease.
+Nowadays the value is compared to LLN.

 Restrictive lung disease means that the total lung volume is too low.
 Although an accurate diagnoses of total lung volume is not possible with spirometry (residual lung volume cannot be measured with a spirometer) spirometry results can be very suggestive for a restrictive lung disease.